awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

 + [Working with AWS CloudFormation Templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html) in the *AWS CloudFormation User Guide*

 **Note**
 You can use AWS Key Management Service \(AWS KMS\) to encrypt inventory data in the S3 bucket\.
-For an example of how to create an encrypted sync by using the AWS CLI and how to work with the centralized data in Amazon Athena and Amazon QuickSight, see [Walkthrough: Use Resource Data Sync to aggregate inventory data](sysman-inventory-resource-data-sync.md)\.
+For an example of how to create an encrypted sync by using the AWS Command Line Interface \(AWS CLI\) and how to work with the centralized data in Amazon Athena and Amazon QuickSight, see [Walkthrough: Use Resource Data Sync to aggregate inventory data](sysman-inventory-resource-data-sync.md)\.

 ## Before you begin<a name="sysman-inventory-datasync-before-you-begin"></a>